 Fixed Collections¶

-Components must be unmanaged structs, so a component field can't hold a List<T> or an array directly.
-When you need a small bounded collection inside a component — equipment slots on a character, active buffs on a unit, a small list of tracked targets — Trecs.Collections provides two size-specialized value types that store their elements inline.
+Components must be unmanaged structs, so a component field can't hold a List<T> or an array.
+For small bounded collections inside a component — equipment slots, active buffs, tracked targets — Trecs.Collections provides two size-specialized value types that store elements inline.

 | Type | Shape | Use when |